-How SAFE works and type of payments
+How SAFE works and Type of Payments

-Especially for cross-border trade, the basic idea behind the SAFE controls is that for every international settlement there must be a corresponding lawful business transaction behind it.
+Especially for Cross-Border Trade, the basic idea behind the SAFE controls is that for every international settlement there must be a corresponding lawful business transaction behind.
 Money transfers are limited to the underlying transaction minus the relevant taxes.

-Outbound payments for imported goods
+Outbound Payments for imported goods

-To approve your payments, the bank will compare your payment applications with the data from customs.
+To reach the goal, the payment will be compared to the data from customs.
 The following three cases can be distinguished:

-Remittance after goods arrival
+Remittance after Goods arrival